tres-framework/trestle/README.md

 It's designed to handle multiple database connections with different kinds of database drivers.
 The beauty of Trestle is that it uses the same syntax for all database drivers.

-This is the security package used for [Tres Framework](https://github.com/tres-framework/Tres).
+This is the database package used for [Tres Framework](https://github.com/tres-framework/Tres).
 This is a stand-alone package, which means that it can also be used without the framework.

 ## Requirements